cdk8s-team/cdk8s/docs/get-started/python.md

 A few things worth noting about this sample:

-- The `__init__` method in the custom `MyChart` class leverages Python's inherent features to construct a Kubernetes Deployment.
+- The `__init__` method in the custom `MyChart` class uses idiomatic Python's features to construct a Kubernetes Deployment.
 The Deployment is created with specific parameters including replica count, label selectors, and pod specifications.
 Just as in the custom `MyChart` class instantiation process, this approach utilizes Python's flexible handling of dictionary data structures to dynamically assign the "app" key in label selectors and metadata labels for our Kubernetes resources, creating a clear and concise way to set key configuration details.

 ## Generate Kubernetes manifests
 After you have defined the Kubernetes resources for your application, you are ready to generate the Kubernetes manifest that will define your Deployment resource.